GET IN TOUCH TODAY!

 RPE also known as the Borg scale, named after Dr Gunnar Borg who designed the original scale, is a very simple tool that uses a number system to give you an idea of how hard you are working.
 It has been modified a lot over the years, and many fitness professionals have devised their own modified scale that works for them, as have we.
 The original scale was 6-20.
 The bottom number 6 represented resting, and the top number 20 was maximal intensity.
 Some of the research carried out on RPE found that if you added a zero to the end of the number chosen, then it correlated pretty well to the individual’s heart rate.

-Since then most coaches and trainers have modified the scale to a 1-10 or a 0-10.
-The bottom of the scale being 0 or 1 and the top of the scale being 10.
-At Storm Fitness Academy we have also adopted this method and used the numbers to relate to moderate exercise and vigorous also to help individuals plan in their weekly exercise goal.
+Since then, most coaches and trainers have modified the scale to a 1-10 or a 0-10.
+The bottom of the scale is 0 or 1 and the top of the scale is 10.
+At Storm Fitness Academy we have also adopted this method and used the numbers to relate to moderate exercise and vigorous also to help individuals plan their weekly exercise goals.